-The Walter Fried Award for Best Paper is a personalized plaque and a financial honorarium of $750 for the lead author.
+The IEEE Walter R. Fried Memorial Award for Best Paper is a personalized plaque and a financial honorarium of $750 for the lead author.

 Walter Fried was born in Vienna, Austria in 1923.
 He immigrated to the United States at the age of 17 and first resided in Cincinnati, Ohio.
 During World War II, he served in the U. S. Army in Europe as a translator and interpreter.
 After the war, Walter earned his engineering degrees at the University of Cincinnati and Ohio State University.